theopn/theovim/README.md

 - Informative statusline
 - Better tab/buffer management system using [tabby.nvim](https://github.com/nanozuki/tabby.nvim) and custom keybindings
 - Use of standard (Neo)vim features (floating window, `vim.ui.select`, etc.) for better performance

+## Logo

+Theovim randomly displays one of [five](https://github.com/theopn/theovim/blob/main/src/lua/look/dashboard.lua#L11) ASCII art for my cat [Oliver](https://theopark.me/writing/2022-08-10_my_linux_journey_so_far/).
+Most of the art is from [ASCII Art Archive](https://www.asciiart.eu/animals/cats), and because Oliver is chunky and has a short tail, I modified them accordingly.
+Try collecting screenshots of all five Oliver arts in the dashboard!

 ## Other Things